SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/ConnectorFromPalette/README.md

 #Add Connector Through Connector Collection

-This sample demonstrate how to add connectors into symbol palette.
-Connectors can be predefined and added to the symbol palette.
-You can drop those connectors into the diagram when required.
+This sample demonstrates how to add the connectors into a symbol palette.
+The connectors can be predefined and added to the symbol palette.
+Drop those connectors into the diagram when required.

 Demo Link: